RuiNtD/lastfm-rp/README.md

 ## Installation

-Run these commands in terminal:
+Run this commands in terminal:

 ```
-npm install -g pnpm
 pnpm install
 ```